k-takata/minpac/README.md

 call minpac#add('Shougo/vimproc.vim', {'do': function('s:hook')})
 ```

 The above examples execute the "make" command synchronously.
-If you want to execute an external command asynchronously, you should use the `job_start()` function on Vim 8 or the `jobstart()` function on NeoVim.
+If you want to execute an external command asynchronously, you should use the `job_start()` function on Vim 8 or the `jobstart()` function on Neovim.
 You may also want to use the `minpac#job#start()` function, but this is mainly for internal use and the specification is subject to change without notice.